Prag8855/aab/content/guides/german-health-insurance.md

 ### Disadvantages of private health insurance

-- **It discourages getting healthcare**
-    You usually have a yearly [deductible](/glossary/Selbstbeteiligung).
-You pay for healthcare yourself until you reach that deductible.
-After that, the insurer pays for your healthcare.
-If you are below the deductible, you might ignore small health problems instead of paying €50 to €150 to see a doctor.
-- **You pay, then you get reimbursed**
-    When you go to the doctor, you pay for it, and your health insurance reimburses you later.
-This is more effort and more paperwork.
-You also need enough money to pay for medical emergencies, even if you get reimbursed later.
-- **It does not adjust to your income**
-    If your income changes, your health insurance costs the same.
-For example, if you [lose your job](/guides/losing-your-job), your business fails or you retire, your health insurance does not get cheaper.
-Public health insurance is a much safer option, because the cost is proportional to your income.
+- **If your income changes, the cost stays the same**
+    If you [lose your job](/guides/losing-your-job), if you go on parental leave, if your business fails or if you retire, your health insurance does not get cheaper.
+Public health insurance is safer, because the cost is proportional to your income.
-- **They can reject you**
-    If you have serious health problems, they can reject you.
-If you had psychotherapy, they usually reject you.
-If you have problems like HIV, severe asthma, diabetes or obesity, they usually reject you, or sometimes charge a lot more.
-They can also refuse to cover healthcare related to a pre-existing health problem.[^75] If you have pre-existing health problems, public health insurance might be your only option.[^6]
+- **You don't want to use it**
+    If you have a [deductible](/glossary/Selbstbeteiligung), you pay for most healthcare yourself.
+You might ignore a small problem, because it costs €70 to see a doctor.
+You also get a yearly bonus if you don't use your insurance.
+It makes you avoid healthcare to save money.
+- **You pay, then get reimbursed**
+    When you see a doctor, you pay for the treatment, and your insurance pays you back later.
+You need enough money to pay the doctor.
+You must check if your insurance covers your treatment, or you will not get reimbursed.
 - **You can be stuck with private**
-    It's hard to switch from private to public health insurance.
-If you are over 55 years old, it's almost impossible.
-You can be stuck with a private insurance that you can't afford.
-You can sometimes switch to a cheaper private health insurance.[^72]
+    If you choose private, it's hard to switch to public later.
+It's also hard to switch to another private insurance.
+You can be stuck with an expensive insurance.
+Always [ask an expert](#insurance-brokers) before choosing private health insurance; it's a very serious decision.
+- **They reject people**
+    If you have health problems, insurers will reject you or charge more.
+They often reject people because of psychotherapy, HIV, severe asthma, diabetes or obesity.
+They can refuse to cover healthcare related to a pre-existing health problem.[^75] If you are over 45 years old or you have pre-existing health conditions, public health insurance is usually cheaper.[^28]

 ### What private insurance covers